Arthur C. Clarke: Themes, style, and influences

 Clarke's work is marked by an optimistic view of science empowering mankind's exploration of the Solar System and the world's oceans.
 His images of the future often feature a Utopian setting with highly developed technology, ecology, and society, based on the author's ideals.
 His early published stories usually featured the extrapolation of a technological innovation or scientific breakthrough into the underlying decadence of his own society.

 A recurring theme in Clarke's works is the notion that the evolution of an intelligent species would eventually make them something close to gods.
 This was explored in his 1953 novel Childhood's End and briefly touched upon in his novel Imperial Earth.
 This idea of transcendence through evolution seems to have been influenced by Olaf Stapledon, who wrote a number of books dealing with this theme.
 Clarke has said of Stapledon's 1930 book Last and First Men that "No other book had a greater influence on my life ...
 [It] and its successor Star Maker (1937) are the twin summits of [Stapledon's] literary career."

-Clarke was also well known as an admirer of Irish fantasy writer Lord Dunsany, also having corresponded with him until Dunsany's death in 1957.
+Clarke was well known as an admirer of Irish fantasy writer Lord Dunsany, also having corresponded with him until Dunsany's death in 1957.
 He described Dunsany as "one of the greatest writers of the century".
 He also listed H. G. Wells, Jules Verne, and Edgar Rice Burroughs as influences.